 Divi 4 has arrived, and with its arrival, it has brought many advanced features for Divi users.
 Developers can now design more attractive website pages with ease.
 This release of Divi has included a new feature called Theme Builder.
 It is an interface within Divi that gives the ability to the Divi Builder to create custom theme templates.
 And assign those custom templates to pages or posts of the website.
 In this blog post, I’ll guide you on where to find Divi Theme Builder in Divi 4.
 And how to use it to create a custom header and footer section for the website.
 Before we move to the first step.
 Please make sure you’ve updated to the newer version of the Divi that is Divi 4.

-First Step in creating Custom Header and Footer section in Divi 4 using Divi Theme Builder.
+Before we start creating custom Header and Footer in Divi 4

 With the Default Website Template, we can assign those custom footer and header sections all over the website.